vearutop/gpxt/README.md

     Show info about GPX file

 show [<flags>] [<files>...]
-    Show GPX file on the map in the brpwser
+    Show GPX file on the map in the browser

 concat [<flags>] [<files>...]
     Concat multiple GPX tracks in one